If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Asking the current owners if they have had any problems with the neighbours will help to give you a sense as to what the neighbours are like.

 Of course, if in doubt, just knock on the neighbours’ doors, introduce yourself and get to know them!
+We have done it many times, and it always gave us useful information.

 Q: Where’s The Nearest Shop?

+It might appear to be an unimportant issue, but another of the best questions to ask the seller when buying a house is ‘Where is the nearest shop?’.
 If you’ve had a walk or drive around the area then you may know the answer to this already.
 But, if not, it’s always worth checking where the nearest shop is.

-Is it within walking distance or will you need transport to get there?
+Is it within walking distance, or will you need transport to get there?

 While you’re talking about this, it may also be worth finding out what the local transport links are like, where the nearest post box is, and how close the nearest bars and restaurants are.